-Building Name Onsite Fire Alarm Monitoring Partial Sprinkler System () Full Sprinkler System Smoke Detection () Fire Extinguishing Devices Evacuation Plans & Signs Number of Fire Drills each calendar year Gallery Apartments Χ X X Not Required Not Required 207 S. Patrick Street
+Building Name Onsite Fire Partial Full Sprinkler Smoke Fire Extinguishing Evacuation Plans & Number of Fire Drills each Alarm Sprinkler System Detection Devices Signs calendar year Monitoring System () () Gallery Apartments Х Х Х Not Required Not Required 207 S. Patrick Street

-^{} The addition, which includes the atrium and 9 apartments as well as the common area, is protected by a sprinkler and fire alarm system.
+^{} The addition, which includes the atrium and 9 apartments as well as the common area, is protected by a sprinklers and fire alarm system.
 No central monitoring of these systems is provided.